Best Pool Heater Of 2021 Inground & Above Ground

 You get more durability with glazed collectors, which is why they’re more expensive.
 But you do get freeze protection with both unglazed and glazed collectors.
 That way, cold weather won’t affect the heater.

-The total cost of a solar pool heating system is typically around $3,000 to $4,000.
+The total cost of a solar heating system is typically around $3,000 to $4,000.
 This price includes the installation cost too.

-You need plenty of backyard space for a solar heater.
-The solar collector you choose should have a surface area that is equal to 75% or 100% of the swimming pool area, depending on the environment.
-For instance, if you live in a southern state in America and you have an inground swimming pool with the dimensions of 16’ x 32’, then the surface area of your solar collector needs to equal 100% of that square footage.
+You need plenty of backyard space for a pool heater.
+The solar collector you choose should have a surface area that is equal to 75% or 100% of the pool area, depending on the environment.
+For instance, if you live in a southern state in America and you have an inground pool with the dimensions of 16’ x 32’, then the surface area of your solar collector needs to equal 100% of that square footage.
 In this case, it would be 512 square feet.
 But if you live in a northern state, then your solar collector’s surface only needs to equal 75% of the square footage of the pool.
 That would make it 384 square feet in this example.

-Do your homework before purchasing a solar heater and hiring an installer.
+Do your homework before purchasing a heater and hiring an installer.
 First, you must inspect your backyard and take measurements to see if the heater will even fit there.
 If you have a big pool, you need more square footage for the collector.
 If the collector and pool end up being far away from each other, you will need a bigger pump with additional horsepower.

 Consider your surrounding environment too.
 Just do your own research and measurements before contacting a professional installer.
 If you need further assistance in determining whether your property is suitable for a solar heater, search on the internet, and you’ll find some helpful articles.

-Propane or natural gas is used as the fuel for a gas heater.
+Propane or natural gas is used as the fuel for a heater.
 As water enters the heater through a hot tube, the combustion chamber heats up the water.
-The water comes back out and goes into the swimming pool.
+The water comes back out and goes into the pool.

 The price and availability of different types of fuel in your area will determine which one you use.
 Fortunately, a liquid propane heater and natural gas heater cost the same amount.

-If you use natural gas to heat your home, you can use it to heat your swimming pool as well.
+If you use natural gas to heat your home, you can use it to heat your pool as well.
 Otherwise, you can purchase and install one of those big propane tanks in your backyard.
 Just be prepared to have it refilled on a regular basis.
 You’ll be paying about 2.5 times more money for propane than you would for natural gas.
 It all depends on how much supply there is versus the demand for it.

 Millivolt refers to having a tiny amount of gas to sustain the flame of a pilot light.
 That way, it can fire up whenever you need it to.
 An electric ignition generates a spark to light the burners, like what is done with a gas grill.
-To avoid the chances of a gas leak, it is better to use the electric ignition.
+To avoid the chances of a leak, it is better to use the electric ignition.

 If your gas heater is “Low NOx,” then it doesn’t release too many emissions.
 In addition, Low NOx heaters heat the water faster and have more efficiency than your standard heaters.

 Most importantly, Low NOx heaters satisfy the NOx Emissions standards that were established by the Texas Natural Resource Conservation Commission Code and the California South Coast Quality Air Management Commission.
-Therefore, anyone living in Texas or California must use a Low NOx gas heater for their swimming pool.
+Therefore, anyone living in Texas or California must use a Low NOx gas heater for their pool.

-Single Thermostat vs. Dual Thermostat – Dual thermostats come with most gas heaters.
+Single Thermostat vs. Dual Thermostat – Dual thermostats come with most heaters.
 You can use them to monitor the temperature of both the spa and pool.
 If you purchase a small heater, there is just one thermostat.

 Wind Resistance – Try to find a heater that is designed to be wind resistant or has a forced draft system.
-Then you don’t need to worry about outside weather elements compromising the heat in your swimming pool.
+Then you don’t need to worry about outside weather elements compromising the heat in your pool.

-The average cost of a natural gas heater is anywhere from $300 to $600 monthly.
+The average cost of a natural heater is anywhere from $300 to $600 monthly.
 The monthly cost of a propane heater is even more.

-The newest gas heaters for inground pools can cost anywhere from $1,500 to $3,500.
+The newest heaters for inground pools can cost anywhere from $1,500 to $3,500.
 It all depends on the brand, size, and type of heater.

-What is the square footage of your swimming pool’s surface area?
+What is the square footage of your pool’s surface area?
 You must figure this out before choosing a heater.
 Also, research the average temperature of the air in your location.
 Do this for the coldest month of the year.
-Now figure out what you want the temperature of your pool water to be.
+Now figure out what you want the temperature of your water to be.

 The average temperature of your location for the coldest month gets subtracted from the desired temperature you want for the water.
 Once you do this calculation, you will know how much the temperature must rise.
 To find the square footage of the surface area of your pool, multiply the length and width of this area.